alexyorke/beginning-ci-cd-book/src/chapters/Introduction.md

 [[Implementing feature flags in React with Unleash - Case Study (claimcompass.eu)]{.underline}](https://www.claimcompass.eu/blog/en/feature-flags-in-react-with-unleash/)

+Feature flags need not be complicated or require third-party software.
+You can get started with a simple JSON file with a list of key/value pairs that is outside of the deployment system, but still accessible by your app.
+This does not require any subscription to a feature flag service.
+They can also be embedded in your application, for example, in a config file.
+This approach limits flexibility, however, as a redeployment is needed to change the config file.

 This approach is beneficial for trunk-based development, where changes are incremental.
 Developers can merge new features behind feature flags, allowing others to activate these flags for testing selectively.

 Feature flags also enable controlled risk-taking.
 For example, a promising feature might be released to a small user segment (e.g., 1%) to evaluate performance and gather feedback, minimizing risks of broader release.